Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 ### New and changed features

 - EFL
-  - Version 1.23 has been upgraded to 1.24.
+  - Version 1.23 has been upgraded to version 1.24.
-  - New APIs have been added.
+  - New API set has been added.
     - elm_conformant_input_area_resize_disabled_get
     - elm_conformant_input_area_resize_disabled_set
     - elm_win_aux_msg_key_get